im-varun/sareq/README.md

 sareq --version
 # or sareq version
 ```
 This should display the installed version of SAReq.
+If running the above command results in a "command not found" error, ensure that your Go binary directory (usually `$GOPATH/bin` or `$HOME/go/bin`) is included in your system's PATH environment variable.
+This should fix the "command not found" issue in most cases.

 ### Downloading Pre-built Binaries